ot4i/ace-demo-pipeline/tekton/README.md

 ## Getting started

  Most of the specific registry names need to be customised: uk.icr.io may not be the right region, for example, and uk.icr.io/ace-registry is unlikely to be writable.
-Creating registries and so on (though essential) is beyond the scope of this document, but customisation of the artifacts in this repo will almost certainly be necessary.
+Creating registries and so on (though essential) is beyond the scope of this document, but customisation of the artifacts in this repo (such as ace-pipeline.yaml) will almost certainly be necessary.

  The Tekton pipeline relies on docker credentials being provided for Kaniko to use when pushing the built image, and these credentials must be associated with the service account for the pipeline.
 Create as follows:
 ```
-kubectl create secret docker-registry regcred --docker-server=uk.icr.io --docker-username=iamapikey --docker-password=<your-key>
+kubectl create secret docker-registry regcred --docker-server=uk.icr.io --docker-username=iamapikey --docker-password=<your-api-key>
 kubectl apply -f https://raw.githubusercontent.com/tdolby-at-uk-ibm-com/ace-pipeline-demo-21-02/main/tekton/service-account.yaml
 ```
 The service account also has the ability to create services, deployments, etc, which are necessary for running the service.